What’s the weight limit of the average barbell/squat stand you can find in a home gym? I’ve done some digging and found out what you can expect.

 Low load limit might feel shaky.
 If a stand is built to handle less weight, it might feel less sturdy, even within its own limits.
 Also, if you’ve got something with a lower limit, you’ll get close to the limit quicker where it might start feeling even less sturdy.

 Not all load limits are equal.
-There is no standardized test for testing power rack load limits.
+There is no standardized test for testing gym equipment load limits.
 Some brands might have stricter testing than other brands.
 In general you’d expect the more expensive brands to be stricter but, who knows?

 You might get stronger.
 You don’t know how quickly you might progress in strength.
 Especially when starting out, your strength will build pretty quickly.
 The last thing you want is your progress being limited by your equipment.